Last Updated on February 4, 2023 by ellen

 Frozen dog treats for summer

-Remember that if you want to make these last a long time, it’s important that you keep them frozen in a freezer container with a tight-fitting lid.
+Remember that if you want to make your homemade treats last a long time, it’s vital that you keep them frozen in a freezer container with a tight-fitting lid.
 That will help to prevent freezer burn.
-If you freeze these, your dog can enjoy them for a week or so when the temperatures are really hot.

 - 1 ripe banana